Hamish Bennett (director)

-Hamish Bennett is a New Zealand filmmaker.
+Hamish Bennett is a New Zealand filmmaker born in 1978.
+He is best known for writing and directing the critically acclaimed film Bellbird (2019).
+His second film Uproar was released in 2023.

 Early life and education

 Bennett is of Māori descent, of the Ngāti Whakaue, Patuharakeke and Kati Waewae peoples.
 He grew up in a small rural town in Northland.